Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 1. In Tim Burton's Batman Returns (1992), Michelle Pfeiffer had to be vacuum-sealed into her latex Catwoman suit.
 She could only wear it for limited amounts of time and crew members had to follow her around to make sure she wouldn't faint.

 2. O.J.
 Simpson was almost cast as the Terminator before Arnold Schwarzenegger won over the role.
 When Simpson was being considered, director James Cameron said he thought he was "too nice" to be taken seriously as a killer cyborg.

-4. Before Bruce Willis was cast as as the iconic John McClane in the Die Hard series, other actors like Richard Gere, Harrison Ford, Mel Gibson and Clint Eastwood were offered the role but ultimately turned it down.
+4. Before Bruce Willis was cast as the iconic John McClane in the Die Hard series, other actors like Richard Gere, Harrison Ford, Mel Gibson, and Clint Eastwood were offered the role but ultimately turned it down.

-5. Neither Michelle Rodriquez nor Jordana Brewster had driver licenses or even learner's permits before production of The Fast and the Furious (2001).
+5. Neither Michelle Rodriguez nor Jordana Brewster had driver's licenses or even learner's permits before production of The Fast and the Furious (2001).